victronenergy/dbus-spy/README.md

 * Changing values on D-Bus services may be dangerous.
 Only do this if you know what you are doing.
 * The screen will not be redrawn when the size of the terminal changes.
 So chose it wisely before starting the application.
-* There is a problem with the 'favorites': if dbus-spy is started with favorites pointing to a service that does not exist yet may, they may never show a value.
-If this happens, restarting dbus-spy is the only option.
-The problem seems to be that in this case the VeQItem is marked with 'request value when online' when the service is created, but the flag is never checked again.
-* Another bug: on some systems (especially venus), items marked as favorites are not shown as such.
-These items are drawn with the 'bold' flag enabled, but are sometimes rendered as 'normal' items.